jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 But this isn't necessarily a bad thing, as it would be hard to operate on such a tuple.

 `NTuple` can be seen as a counterpart of `Fin n -> a` in Lean.
+Julia's parameterized types  give us almost no way to manipulate the structure of a type according to unknown values, and therefore we have to reply on primitives like `NTuple` supplied by the compiler to have limited dependent type features.

 ## `Type`